ephread/inkgd/docs/source/advanced/editor_plugin/index.rst

 |

 .. note::
-    To take full advantage of the panel, it is recommended that you download latest compatible version of inklecate for your system here_.
+    To take full advantage of the panel, it's recommended that you download the latest compatible version of inklecate for your system here_.

 .. _here: https://github.com/inkle/ink/releases